-I’ve learned a lot over the past ten years, so here are my tips for surviving and thriving at the plunge.
+I’ve learned a lot over the past eleven years, so here are my tips for surviving and thriving at the plunge.

 The night before the plunge, I pick out everything I plan to wear during the Pre-Plunge Rally and after the plunge (see What to Pack below).
-My first layer is my bathing suit because it makes stripping down in the changing tents easier.
-I follow that layer with a camisole top and thermal underwear.
+For my first layer, I wear my bathing suit because it makes stripping down in the changing tents go a heckuva lot faster.
+I follow that layer with a camisole top (okay, guys may not wear this) and thermal underwear.
 A turtleneck and a pullover, along with a fleece vest and my winter coat round out the remaining layers (I told you I hate being cold).
 On the bottom, I wear thermal underwear, jeans, and my ski pants, warm socks, and winter boots.

 What to Pack

 This is what I pack for the plunge and post-plunge:

 - shoes for the water (I wear Keens, but old running shoes work well, too.
 DO NOT WEAR FLIP FLOPS.
 They will fly off as soon as you hit the water (I learned this the hard way my first year).

 - a beach towel to wrap myself in before and after the plunge